LCPS Academy of Science (AOS)

 Testing and Applications

-The PSAT will be given Saturday, October 19, 2013 at Dominion High School for all AOS Applicants.
+Saturday, October 19, 2013: The PSAT will be given at Dominion High School for all AOS Applicants.
 Students must complete the first portion of the online application.
 By completing the Part I of the AOS application, students will have registered for the PSAT.
-The online application is now available link and directions are below.

 Payment for the PSAT can be made through the LCPS Online Payment Portal.
 If you are paying by check, check should be made to "J.L.
 Simpson Middle School" and given to Mrs. Jeane.